-Biosimilars, sometimes referred to as biogenerics, are highly similar versions of biologics – medicines that are made from living microorganisms found in plant or animal cells.
+Biosimilars drugs—sometimes referred to as biogenerics—are highly similar versions of biologic medicines made from living microorganisms found in plant or animal cells.
+Biosimilar pharmaceuticals are drugs that have the same active properties as other licensed drugs.
 The term “generic” refers only to traditional or small molecule drugs that are bioequivalent to an already approved small molecule drug.

 What Are Biologics?

-Most biologics are very large, complex molecules or mixtures of molecules, used to treat cancer, Alzheimer's disease, multiple sclerosis, HIV/AIDS and other serious diseases.
+Most biologics are very large, complex molecules or mixtures of molecules, used to treat cancer, Pharmaceutical companies will develop biological medical products to treat diseases such as Alzheimer's, multiple sclerosis, HIV/AIDS and other serious conditions.

 Biologics Price Competition and Innovation Act

 Approval of biosimilars can help save costs.
-Treatment with biologic drugs can cost patients and insurance companies anywhere from $100,000 to $300,000 a year.
-The Generic Pharmaceutical Association (GPhA) says evidence from several studies suggests that an increased entry of biosimilars into the market could save $42 billion to $108 billion over a 10-year period.
+Treatment with biologic drugs can cost patients and insurance companies anywhere between $100,000 to $300,000 a year.
+The Association for Assessable Medicine (AAM) says evidence from several studies suggests that an increased entry of biosimilars into the market could save $42 billion to $108 billion over a 10-year period.

 President Obama signed the Patient Protection and Affordable Care Act into law in 2010, and an abbreviated pathway to approval for biosimilars was approved as part of that legislation.
-Under the Biologics Price Competition and Innovation Act (BPCIA), a biological product can be determined to be biosimilar if data shows that it is very similar to an already approved biologic medication.
+Under the Biologics Price Competition and Innovation Act (BPCIA), a product can be determined to be biosimilar if data shows that it is very similar to an already-approved biologic medication.